MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 1. Open [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)].

-1. Connect to the instance where you installed Language Extensions, click **New Query** to open a query window, and run the following command:
+1. Connect to the instance where you installed Language Extensions, select **New Query** to open a query window, and run the following command:

     ```sql
     EXEC sp_configure;